centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 ### Communication

 Whether it’s stock updates, product updates or fetching orders.
 The integration is always initiating the communication.
 Centra APIs are passive and do not trigger any updates or send information to external systems.
 Centra, however, has the option to send webhook for Certain events.
-If that is of interest, more information is available here.
+If that is of interest, more information is [available here](https://docs.centra.com/plugins/centra-webhook).

 ### Prerequisites

 An Integration API token with proper access rights.
 These are set up in Centra AMS.

-[notice-box=info]
-SOAP API uses its own user and password, which is not related to the AMS users and needs to be set up by Centra staff.
-[/notice-box]

 ### ID Conversion